 Housing in Aix

 For the summer terms, French homestays are a limited housing option.
-IAU does its best to place all students in a French homestay, however, if there is limited availability of French homestays, students may be placed in a Student Residence Apartment.
+IAU does its best to place all students in a Traditional homestay, however, if there is limited availability of French homestays, students may be placed in a Student Residence Apartment.
 Please note that the costs of all meals, laundry, and cleaning supplies for the student residence apartment are the responsibility of the student.

 It is important that students maintain flexibility and an open mind when it comes to housing placements.
 IAU will consider student preferences in housing placements but cannot guarantee that all stated preferences can be met.
 Moreover, students should be prepared that they may not receive their first preference for housing.